Military Vehicle Registration & SCRA Protections by State

 MSRRA spousal residency and 2026 realities

-The Military Spouses Residency Relief Act (MSRRA) extends SCRA-style protections to spouses of active-duty servicemembers.
-The 2018 amendment to MSRRA (the Veterans Benefits and Transition Act) clarified that a spouse can elect to claim the same legal residence as the servicemember regardless of whether the spouse ever physically lived in that state.
-The 2026 reality: a Texas-domiciled servicemember stationed at Fort Belvoir, VA, with a spouse who has never set foot in Texas, can have both vehicles registered in Texas under MSRRA + SCRA.
+MSRRA carries SCRA-style protections over to spouses of active-duty servicemembers.
+The 2018 Veterans Benefits and Transition Act amended it to confirm that a spouse can claim the servicemember's legal residence whether or not the spouse ever physically lived in that state, and the 2022 VAEIA later added the option to elect the duty-station domicile instead.
+So in practice: a Texas-domiciled servicemember stationed at Fort Belvoir, VA, whose spouse has never set foot in Texas, can register both vehicles in Texas under MSRRA plus SCRA.

 Documentation: spouse's MSRRA election form (state-specific), servicemember's LES showing the SLR state, marriage certificate, and the standard non-resident affidavit.
 Some states (California, New York) require annual recertification; Texas and Florida do not.